akshajdevkv/search-transcript/README.md

 # youtube-transcripted
-A search engine for finding the Transcripted Videos from Youtube's Educational channels
+A search engine for finding the Transcript of Videos from Youtube's Educational channels